 To ensure that their products meet the mark, they have panels of testers (or tasters, if you will) to give them feedback on their products.
 They work with chefs, foodies, and average consumers to really try to understand their experience and perception, and how the company can do better.

 The company claims that “the Impossible Burger uses 95% less land, 74% less water, and creates 87% less greenhouse gas emissions” compared to beef.
 This is based on a life cycle assessment done by their sustainability department.
 It’s data they use to continue to seek ways to be more sustainable.
 However, as I’ve written before, there’s a lot of variability in the calculation of environmental impact of beef.
-Even though specific estimates of the environmental impact of meat vary widely, there is no doubt that the environmental impact of plants and plant-based foods like the Impossible Burger is lower than that of beef
+Even though specific estimates of the environmental impact of meat vary widely, there is no doubt that the environmental impact of plant-based foods like the Impossible Burger is lower than that of beef.

 I was curious as to Impossible Foods’ next big project.
 Dr. Fraser assured me that they consider anything and everything that relies on animal agriculture to be fair game.
 From an R&D perspective, they think about the different features of each product and what they need to discover in the lab in order to achieve an equivalent experience.
 For example, think about what would it take to go from a ground beef product to a steak product.
 Steak has a distinct mouthfeel; it has a very different structure than ground beef.
 Their research team would need to find different proteins in the plant world that recapitulate those long molecules to make a “whole cut” of meat.

 In addition to texture, the company has determined that heme plays a big role in driving flavors in chicken, pork, fish, and any other beef categories, and are excited about a “nice fish flavor” that they have identified.
 Additionally, they’re trying to understand at a molecular level what components contribute to driving the flavor from fat in mammalian meat, so that they can recreate that flavor with individual plant-based components.